quicwg/base-drafts/draft-ietf-quic-http.md

 After sending a final response, the server MUST close the stream for sending.
 At this point, the QUIC stream is fully closed.

-When a stream is closed, this indicates the end of an HTTP message.
+When a stream is closed, this indicates the end of the final HTTP message.
 Because some messages are large or unbounded, endpoints SHOULD begin processing partial HTTP messages once enough of the message has been received to make progress.
 If a client-initiated stream terminates without enough of the HTTP message to provide a complete response, the server SHOULD abort its response with the error code H3_REQUEST_INCOMPLETE.

 A server can send a complete response prior to the client sending an entire request if the response does not depend on any portion of the request that has